microsoft/nni/docs/en_US/WindowsLocalMode.md

 ## **Installation on Windows**

   **Anaconda python(64-bit) is highly recommended.**
-  If you use official python and pip install nni, make sure you have one of `Visual Studio`, `MATLAB`, `MKL` and `Intel Distribution for Python` installed on Windows before running nni.
-  If not, scipy install problem missing LIBIFCOREMD.DLL and LIBMMD.DLL will happen, you'd better install one of the softwares above to solve it or change to use Anaconda python(64-bit).

-When you use powershell to run script for the first time, you need run powershell as Administrator with this command:
+When you use powershell to run script for the first time, you need **run powershell as administrator** with this command:
 ```bash
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```
-Make sure C++ 14.0 compiler is installed

 * __Install NNI through pip__